emetos05/emetos05/README.md

 ### About Me

 I'm a Software Developer with experience spanning front-end, back-end and full-stack development.
-I've been coding for over 3 years, both in college and professionally.
+I've been coding professionally for over 3 years.

 * 🌍  I'm from Regina, SK.
 * ✉️  You can contact me at [dan.emehin@gmail.com](mailto:dan.emehin@gmail.com)